makefool163/SocketForwardSerial/README.md

   -b, --backdoor        set backdoor debug

   **3. Warning**
-  Because the communication protocol of this program does not use any data verification mechanism, do not use this program in a production environment.
+  Only parity check is used in the serial protocol of this project, and there is no error recurrence mechanism.
+If used in a production environment, please be careful not to use it for life support, military weapons, financial data and other occasions where data integrity is strictly required.

   **4. Speical**